mipalgu/swift_GUNavigation/README.md

 GUNavigation
 ============
-*A library for performing conversions between different coordinate systems*
+*A library containing some control-loop algorithms and filters, as well as object tracking.*

 ---